-- 171. Plaintiffs reallege and reincorporate by reference all prior paragraphs of this Complaint and the paragraphs in the counts below as though fully set forth herein. - 172.
-Section 504 of the Rehabilitation Act prohibits federally funded programs, including state and local programs related to elections and voting, from enacting facially neutral policies that have a discriminatory impact on persons within a protected class. - 173.
+- 157. Plaintiffs reallege and reincorporate by reference all prior paragraphs of this Complaint and the paragraphs in the counts below as though fully set forth herein. - 158.
+Section 504 of the Rehabilitation Act prohibits federally funded programs, including state and local programs related to elections and voting, from enacting facially neutral policies that have a discriminatory impact on persons within a protected class. - 159.
 The State of North Carolina receives federal funding to conduct its elections.

-Thus, Defendants are obligated to comply with the Rehabilitation Act. - 174.
-The CDC has declared that individuals with co-morbidities such as Plaintiffs Clark, Edwards, and Priddy and individuals over the age of 65, such as Plaintiff Hutchins are significantly more likely to risk serious illness or death if they contract COVID-19.
-Defendants' enforcement of current voting requirements will unnecessarily expose Plaintiffs Clark, Edwards, Priddy, and Hutchins to an unjustifiable risk of severe illness from COVID-19 in order to vote.
-This will result in disparate impact upon Plaintiffs Clark, Edwards, Priddy, and Hutchins if they attempt to vote because they will be more harshly affected by COVID-19, in violation of the Rehabilitation Act.
+Thus, Defendants are obligated to comply with the Rehabilitation Act. - 160.
+The CDC has declared that individuals with co-morbidities such as Plaintiffs Clark, Edwards, and Priddy are significantly more likely to risk serious illness or death if they contract COVID-19.
+Defendants' enforcement of current voting requirements will unnecessarily expose Plaintiffs Clark, Edwards, and Priddy to an unjustifiable risk of severe illness from COVID-19 in order to vote.
+This will result in disparate impact upon Plaintiffs Clark, Edwards, and Priddy if they attempt to vote because they will be more harshly affected by COVID-19, in violation of the Rehabilitation Act.